#1 AUTHOR CASSANDRA CLARE's

 The house is an Arts & Crafts showpiece.
 It has stairs painted to look like the spines of books, bathroom tiles with quotes from favorite authors, and a hand-painted bed head/ foot board with quotes from Verlaine and Rimbaud.
 The walls even have a hidden secret passage.

-In December Clare will be going on a two-week national book tour for the highly anticipated epic finale to the Dark Artifices trilogy: Queen of Air and Darkness: The Dark Artifices Book 3 (S&S, December 4, 2018).
+In December Clare will be going on a two-week national book tour for the highly anticipated epic finale to the Dark Artifices trilogy: Queen of Air and Darkness: The Dark Artifices Book 3 (S&S, December 4, 2018) and in April 2019 for her next project.

 For more information, contact: Rhalee Hughes Perry 212.260-2244 firstname.lastname@example.org